-Common reasons animals are surrendered and solutions
+Common reasons pets are surrendered and solutions

-* Economic: WCHS offers pet food assistance to provide pet food when you need financial help.
+Economic: WCHS offers pet food assistance to provide pet food when you need financial help.
 Humane Ohio also has a pet food bank which provides pet food to pet parents in need and to people caring for free-roaming cats, if our bank is running low.

 Is surrendering your last option?

-What kind of pets?
-WCHS’s primary focus is accepting owned dogs and owned and stray cats, as well as occasionally accepting other small domestic pets/pocket pets for relinquishment such as rabbits, rats, and guinea pigs.
-Acceptance of pocket pets into our shelter is dependent upon available space and resources at the time, as we have no space in our shelter to humanely care for them.
+Our primary focus is accepting owned dogs and owned and stray cats, as well as occasionally accepting other small domestic pets/pocket pets for relinquishment such as rabbits, rats, and guinea pigs.
+Acceptance of pocket pets into our shelter is greatly dependent upon available foster homes and resources at the time, as we have no space in our shelter to humanely care for them.
 If you are calling for help with livestock, our available resources determine the extent to which we can help on a case by case basis.
 We will provide helpful information and assistance as we can.

 Once a surrender appointment is set up, bring your pet's recent vaccination and medical records to assist our staff in evaluating your pet's medical needs.
-To aide in the pets transition to shelter life, please bring in a three day supply of food so we can minimize gastrointestinal upset as we switch your pet to our food.
+To aide in the pets’ transition to shelter life, please bring in a three-day supply of food so we can minimize gastrointestinal upset as we switch your pet to our food.
 You will also be asked to provide detailed information about the pets' daily habits and behaviors.
 Honest, accurate details including information about negative behaviors and medical issues enable WCHS to place your pet in a suitable environment.